bugzmanov/cleancode-critique/src/chapter_9.md

 There are things that you might never do in a production environment that are perfectly fine in a test environment.
 Usually they involve issues of memory or CPU efficiency.
 But they never involve issues of cleanliness.
 </div>

-Wrong.
-Test performance is crucial at scale.
-Slow tests mean:
+No. Test performance matters.
+Especcially at scale.

 Slow tests can and **will** kill development speed.
 Ignoring tests performance in a large codebase means longer CI/CD cycles, slower iteration, stagnation, suffering and death 💀